OBS: This gives only a brief introduction to the access system. Locks and permissions are fully detailed here.

 Normally, when you puppet a Character you are using your Account-level

 permission.
 So even if your Character only has Accounts level

 permissions, your Immortals-level Account will take precedence.
 With

 @quell command you can change so that the Character’s permission

 takes precedence instead:

 This will allow you to test out the game using the current Character’s permission level.
 A developer or builder can thus in principle maintain several test characters, all using different permission levels.
-Note that you cannot escalate your permissions this way; If the Character happens to have a higher permission level than the Player, the Player’s (lower) permission will still be used.
+Note that you cannot escalate your permissions this way; If the Character happens to have a higher permission level than the Account, the Account’s (lower) permission will still be used.